Yen firms, yuan falls as Trump escalates China trade war

 Nor was sentiment helped by news the United States was deploying a carrier strike group to deter any attack from Iran amid heightened tensions over sanctions.

-Investors responded by bidding up the yen, which is considered a safe harbour in times of stress given Japan’s status as the world’s largest creditor and its huge hoard of assets abroad.
+Investors responded by bidding up the yen, which is considered a safe harbor in times of stress given Japan’s status as the world’s largest creditor and its huge hoard of assets abroad.

 The dollar eased to 110.53 yen, having earlier touched a five-week trough at 110.335 on Reuters dealing.
 It had ended Friday around 111.12.